evgeni/die-welt.net/posts/2025/02/unauthenticated-rce-in-grandstream-ht802v2-and-probably-others-using-gs_test_server-dhcp-vendor-option.md

 * HT802V2 running 1.0.3.5 (and any other release older than 1.0.3.10), as that's what I have tested
 * Most probably also other HT8xxV2, as they use the same firmware
-* Most probably also HT8xx(V1), as their `/etc/rc.d/init.d/openvpn` looks very similar, according to firmware dumps
+* Most probably also HT8xx(V1), as their `/usr/share/udhcpc/default.script` and `/app/bin/vendor_test_suite.sh` looks very similar, according to firmware dumps

 ## Fix